 The company deleted stored data in the academic version, when they became commercialized in 2019.

-DNA Land in the news
+DNA Land in the News

-DNA Land has enjoyed ample media coverage, mostly before separating from Columbia University and the New York Genome Center.
+The company has enjoyed ample media coverage, mostly before separating from Columbia University and the New York Genome Center.
 They have also published their genetic findings using user data in esteemed journals like Nature Genetics and eLife.

 - The Crowdsourcing Site That Wants to Pool Our Genomes

 - Crowdsourced genomic resource DNA Land relaunch company

 - Scientists hope to attract millions to DNA Land

 Yaniv Erlich gave a Ted talk in 2018, on building the world’s largest family tree using information from DNA Land and Geni.com.